ABOUT US

 FOUNDATION OF THE SCHOOL

-The Paintbrush Foundation (previously Khlong Toey Music Program) is a non-profit organization established in October 2012 with the aim of creating positive social change through music and arts.
+The Paintbrush Foundation is a non-profit organization established in October 2012 with the aim of creating positive social change through music and arts.

 Inspired by the Playing for Change (PFC) movement and related Playing For Change Foundation (PFCF), the Paintbrush team began by arranging free music lessons once a week for underprivileged kids in the Khlong Toey slum community.